 Keeping guns out of the hands of black people, freed or enslaved, was one of the key factors in the decision of Dred Scott v.
 Sandford.
 The original fear of slave uprisings or retaliations furthered the image of black people with guns as aggressors, even as they only sought to protect themselves and their families from violent discrimination and lynchings.
 Even Martin Luther King Jr., who received multiple death threats and was eventually murdered, was refused a concealed carry permit.
-The desire to keep guns out of the hands of black people was so strong in 1967 that after an armed group of Black Panthers gathered at the California State Capitol to advocate for black citizens’ ability to arm themselves, then–California Governor Ronald Reagan passed the Mulford Act, which repealed an open carry law in California.
+The desire to keep guns out of the hands of black people was so strong in 1967 that after an armed group of Black Panthers gathered at the California state capitol to advocate for black citizens’ ability to arm themselves, then–California governor Ronald Reagan signed into law the Mulford Act, which repealed an open carry law in California.
 That and other gun control laws that followed had the full support of the National Rifle Association.

 Yes, that National Rifle Association.
 The same NRA that now pushes back against even the mention of gun control.
 The same association that white gun owners claim as they organize armed rallies at the Texas Capitol and gather in front of mosques.
 The same NRA that released a statement on the mass shooting in Dallas but hasn’t commented on the shooting of Castile, a black man killed for practicing the very right they claim to defend.
 So far, they’ve only stated that they would comment “once all the facts are known.”